-We are Glasgow’s main historic hotel located in the downtown area, in the middle of everything.
-You won’t find yourself bored and twiddling your thumbs in this part of town.
-Let us be your guide to Glasgow.
-And with you staying right in the center of all the action, that won’t be a difficult thing!
+We are Glasgow’s main historic hotel located in the downtown area, in the middle of absolutely everything–you won’t find yourself bored or twiddling your thumbs in this part of town!
+Let us be your guide to all things Glasgow.

-Interest in Spanish Mission architecture reached its height in 1915 after the Panama, California, Exposition popularized the style beyond the southwest, building in the highly recognizable style allowed small town boosters to project a modern, cosmopolitan image.
-It’s no surprise that the premier Montana Architectural Firm of Link and Haire included terra-cotta detailing, decorative brickwork, and high-shaped parapets (all of which are mission-style elements) to this three-story building that is the Rundle Suites.
+Interest in Spanish Mission architecture reached its height in 1915 after the Panama, California Exposition popularized the style beyond the southwest.
+Buildings featuring the highly-recognized style allowed small town boosters to project a modern, cosmopolitan image.
+It’s no surprise that the premier Montana Architectural Firm of Link and Haire included terracotta detailing, decorative brickwork, and high-shaped parapets (all of which are mission-style elements) to the gorgeous three-story building that is the Rundle Suites.

 The building was originally designed to be Rundle Title and Abstract Company.
-Sidney Rundle, one of Glasgow’s biggests names, was tied directly to the area’s ability to attract homesteaders.
+Sidney Rundle, one of Glasgow’s biggest names, was tied directly to the area’s ability to attract homesteaders.
 His building became the direct center of Glasgow’s commerce and recreation.
-Its basement housed a billiards room, bowling alley, and five-chair barber shop.
-With a Turkish bath steam cabinet and two showers where customers could clean themselves for a night on the town.
+Its basement housed a billiards room, bowling alley, and five-chair barber shop, along with a Turkish bath steam cabinet and two showers where customers could clean themselves before a night on the town!

-If you’re looking to stay somewhere with loads of history and class, we are the place for you!
+If you’re looking to stay somewhere with both history and class, make your reservation at the Rundle Suites, today!